marcobambini/gravity/CONTRIBUTING.md

 A unit-test is a single source code file that is able to run under the unittest executable file.
 You are free to test your functionalities/fixes into a single unit-test file or split the test in more files.

+####Add Docs
+If you add new functionality, or edit the way that current functionality works, add or edit the docs to reflect this so that there is documentation of the new changes for new users.

 Don't forget to add your name and your email address to the official **CONTRIBUTORS** file!